Bruce Springsteen: 1987–1999: Tunnel of Love, Academy Award and Hall of Fame

-1992–1998: Academy award, Greatest Hits, and soundtracks
+Later in 1988, Springsteen headlined the worldwide Human Rights Now! tour for Amnesty International.
+In October 1989, he dissolved the E Street Band.
 In 1992, after risking fan accusations of "going Hollywood" by moving to Los Angeles and working with session musicians, Springsteen released two albums at once: Human Touch and Lucky Town.
 An electric band appearance on the acoustic MTV Unplugged television program (later released as In Concert/MTV Plugged) was poorly received and cemented fan dissatisfaction.
-Springsteen seemed to realize this a few years hence when he spoke humorously of his late father during his Rock and Roll Hall of Fame acceptance speech:

 Springsteen won an Academy Award in 1994 for his song "Streets of Philadelphia", which appeared on the soundtrack to the film Philadelphia.
 The video for the song shows Springsteen's actual vocal performance, recorded using a hidden microphone, to a prerecorded instrumental track.
 This technique was developed on the "Brilliant Disguise" video.
 In 1995, after temporarily re-organizing the E Street Band for a few new songs recorded for his first Greatest Hits album (a recording session that was chronicled in the documentary Blood Brothers), and also one show at Tramps in New York City, he released his second folk album, The Ghost of Tom Joad.
 The album was inspired by John Steinbeck's The Grapes of Wrath and by Journey to Nowhere: The Saga of the New Underclass, a book by Pulitzer Prize-winning author Dale Maharidge and photographer Michael Williamson.
+Rolling Stone characterized the album as Springsteen's first overtly social statement since Born in the U.S.A., drawing a strong parallel to Nebraska, due to its acoustic nature and Depression-era storytelling sensibility reminiscent of Woody Guthrie.
+The album is noted for its bleak, unrelenting atmosphere, focusing on characters who are broken by life's hardships, with few escapes and little musical relief from the dark, desolate scenarios portrayed.
-The album was generally less well-received than the similar Nebraska due to the minimal melody, twangy vocals, and political nature of most of the songs; however, some praised it for giving voice to immigrants and others who rarely have one in American culture.
-The lengthy, worldwide, small-venue solo acoustic Ghost of Tom Joad Tour that followed successfully presented many of his older songs in drastically reshaped acoustic form, although Springsteen had to explicitly remind his audiences to "shut the fuck up" and not to clap during the performances.

-Following the tour, Springsteen moved from California back to New Jersey with his family.
+Springsteen supported the album on the lengthy, worldwide, small-venue solo acoustic Ghost of Tom Joad Tour.
+The tour presented many of his older songs in drastically reshaped acoustic form.
+Springsteen explicitly reminded his audiences to "shut the fuck up" and not to clap during the performances.
+Following the Ghost of Tom Joad Tour, Springsteen moved from California back to New Jersey with his family.
 In 1998, he released the sprawling, four-disc box set of outtakes, Tracks.
-Later, he would acknowledge that the 1990s were a "lost period" for him: "I didn't do a lot of work.
+Later, he would acknowledge that the 1990s were musically a "lost period" for him: "I didn't do a lot of work.
 Some people would say I didn't do my best work."